-This cake isn’t made in a bowl, it’s made in a 4 quart saucepan.
-I recently found out making a cake in a pan was a “thing” done in the fifties.
-I figured, if you have to melt the butter anyways, why not use a pan and combine all the wet ingredients in one place?
-Apparently, my idea was 60+ years too late.
+This cake isn't made in a bowl, it's made in a 4 quart saucepan.
+It’s something I tried due to pure laziness and it worked perfectly.
+I figured if you have to melt the butter anyways, why not use a pan and combine all the wet ingredients in one place?
+Apparently, my idea isn’t unique because I was bragging about it and I was informed by a wonderful lady that it was common for cakes to be made this way back in the day.
+Apparently my idea was about 60 years too late.

 In a bowl, whisk together the flour, baking powder, baking soda, and salt and set aside.
-Grease or spray a 9×13 baking dish and set aside.
+Grease or spray a 9x13 baking dish and set aside.
+We are doing these steps afterwards to give the chocolate mixture more cooling time.
+Got it?

 Next, whisk in milk, oil, and vanilla into chocolate mixture.
 The chocolate mixture should be cool enough from the cold milk to whisk in the eggs.
 Whisk until well blended.